-At Eccleston CE Primary School, we are united in our vision to prepare our children for life in the modern world.
-We will do this by instilling a lifelong love of learning and embedding Christian values that reflect the example Jesus has set.
-We strive for excellence in all we do, enabling all members of our school to flourish.
+We aim to achieve this through instilling a life-long love of learning and development that is rooted in Christian Values.
+We strive for excellence in all we do enabling all members of our school to flourish.

-"Let your light shine"-Matthew 5.16
+"Let your light shine"-Matthew 5.16 "Let your light shine"-Matthew 5.16